 Table 2: Summary of trends in electrode and recording solution designs.
 In this general trend analysis, outlier recipes were not considered.
 Number of articles analyzed: 703 Patch-clamp, in vitro studies performed on rats, mice or guinea pigs.
-N is the number of articles with the specific solution composition.
+N is the number of articles with the specified solution composition.

 No obviously distinct clusters presented themselves, suggesting that electrophysiologists use similar recipes with slight variations, within biologically reasonable concentration values.
 However, two trends were identifiable among the Patch-clamp solution recipes: internal solutions could be separated into those with low Na, Cl concentrations and high Na, Cl (Table 2); external solutions can be split by their relatively low and high Mg concentrations.
 It is important to note that cesium-based solutions (associated with voltage-clamp experiments) were generally avoided during the curation process, because NeuroElectro curation heavily prioritizes current-clamp experiments, as it is focused on ephys properties such as action potential characteristics.